Best Honey for Smoothies

 Quick Answer

 Acacia honey is the best all-around smoothie honey—its mild flavor and liquid consistency blend seamlessly without overpowering fruit.
 For green smoothies, clover honey adds clean sweetness that masks bitterness.
-For tropical smoothies, orange blossom honey adds a citrus lift that elevates mango, pineapple, and coconut.
+For tropical smoothies, orange blossom honey adds a citrus lift that brightens mango and pineapple and gives coconut a perfumed floral note plain sugar cannot match.

 What to Look For